mutantstandard/orxporter/docs/dzuk/orx.md

 define cmap_set_hmn h1 h2 h3 h4 h5
 ```

-or reference things that have been defined!
+or reference things that have already been defined in a new way!

 ```
 define cmaps_hmn $cmap_def $cmap_set_shared $cmap_set_hmn